-The US Securities and Exchange Commission (the “SEC“) filed for an injunction in Texas on March 16, 2020, against Robert Dunlap, Nicole Bowdler, the girlfriend of Dunlap, and a former Washington State Senator, David Schmidt, in connection with a digital currency they launched called Meta 1 coin (the “MetaCoin“) which raised US$4 million from the public.
+The US Securities and Exchange Commission (the “SEC“) filed a complaint in Texas on March 16, 2020, against Robert Dunlap, Nicole Bowdler, the girlfriend of Dunlap, and a former Washington State Senator, David Schmidt, in connection with a digital currency they launched called Meta 1 coin (the “MetaCoin“) which raised US$4 million from the public.

 Further, according to the complaint, the defendants used money from investors for a BMW and a Ferrari.

 The defendants also set up, allegedly, a digital currency exchange.
 Specifically, the SEC alleges that the defendants:

 - sent out a newsletter representing that the MetaCoin would increase in value;